 For the first two years of its life, I entirely self-funded the Project with money raised through the The LSP Shop — in essence, my own form of crowdfunding.

-The funding goes some way to smoothing out the (sometimes terrifying) financial peaks and troughs.
-However, I still rely on the support of the amazing people who love following the journey and appreciate what it takes to keep it on the road.
+However, I have been buoyed by the support of the amazing people who love following the journey and appreciate what it takes to keep it (and me!) on the road.

 WILL THERE BE AN EXHIBITION?

 Yes.
-I’m building towards a major exhibition of the work once it’s all completed.
+I’m building towards a major exhibition of the work once it’s all complete.

 I dream of presenting the photographs and sound recordings in a huge, high profile venue.
-I imagine the work will be displayed in geographical order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an All-Weather Lifeboat!
+I imagine the lifeboat stations will be displayed in geographic order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an all-weather lifeboat.

 WILL THERE BE A BOOK?

 Yes.
-I’m hoping for a a stunning coffee table book containing all the work.
-I’d like to include some of the sound recordings too along with fold-out maps and a foreword by someone special.
+I’ll publish a stunning book once the I’ve completed The Lifeboat Station Project.
+It will likely need to be more than one volume, hopefully including some of the sound recordings along with fold-out maps and a foreword by someone special.

 DO YOU GIVE TALKS ABOUT THE LSP?

-I give regular talks all round the country.
-Previous venues have included photographic societies, sailing clubs, RNLI events, institutions, festivals, Apple Stores and even a cinema.
+I regularly give talks all round the country.
+Previous venues have included photographic societies, sailing clubs, RNLI events, institutions, festivals, cinemas and even Apple Stores.

 DO YOU HAVE AN ONLINE SHOP?

 Yes, indeed.
-Sales through The Shop are the Project’s lifeblood.
+Sales through The Shop form part of the Project’s lifeblood.